Sijo: Emergence of modern sijo

 There are two established developments of sijo: before 1876 and after.
 Before 1876 was when traditional sijo was prevalent and after 1876 modern sijo was "so-called" created (p.
 25).
 Sijo is a genre of short Korean poems with a strictly defined structure reflecting the rhythm of a traditional Korean song known as pansori.
-It originated from Korea in the Koryǒ dynasty which began to flourish in the Joseon dynasty.
+It originated from Korea in the Koryŏ dynasty which began to flourish in the Joseon dynasty.
 Established with the Confucian ideology, sijo became the most popular type of poetry among the ruling Confucian scholars and noblemen.
 During the time, sijo was sung and recorded by word of mouth or transcribed.
 Sijo is an official name of the genre of poems, which came to be in the period of modernism; especially after a movement for the restoration of sijo that became active in the 19th century.
 The activists of the movement copied the first part of the name of the music sijo chang as the term to reference the poetry as it did not previously have a name.